MollerMyint/Pinto-Beans2/README.md

 Visit the web app here:
 https://pinto-beans2.onrender.com/

+**Note:** The hosted Render deployment is a limited version of the project.
+Due to the compute and memory limits of Render’s free tier, the full semantic search pipeline could not be deployed without exceeding available resources.
+For the full experience and intended retrieval behavior, run the app locally.
-**NOTE:** The website may take a little time to load when first opened.
+The website may also take a little time to load when first opened.
 The website must be running and fully loaded for the Discord bot to work properly.
 ### Discord Bot

 To send a DM to the bot, first join the server [HERE](https://discord.gg/PEBfDy7r9q)